-Karpathy's LLM OS (2023) — the architecture blueprint we still use today
+Karpathy's LLM OS (2023): the architecture blueprint we still use today

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 The Karpathy Playbook #2: LLM OS

-Part 2 of 6 — from Software 2.0 to the March of Nines, tracing Karpathy's public thinking with FRE|Nxt Labs production commentary.
+Part 2 of 6.
+From Software 2.0 to the March of Nines, tracing Karpathy's public thinking with FRE|Nxt Labs production commentary.

 The tweets